 - Feeling like a fraud.
-The core emotion in impostor syndrome is the sense that you’re fooling people, says Beck.
+The core emotion in imposter syndrome is the sense that you’re fooling people, says Beck.
 This sense of inauthenticity can arise in every area of your life.
 It can cause problems at work, for example, when you believe you are not nearly as competent as others think you are.
 It can damage your relationships with others if you continually hide your “true” self for fear that you will be found lacking.

 - Perfectionism.
 Hand in hand with workaholism is the need for perfection.
-People with impostor syndrome tend to obsess about making mistakes because they view their errors as an indication of their basic incompetence.
+People with imposter syndrome tend to obsess about making mistakes because they view their errors as an indication of their basic incompetence.

 - Tunnel vision.
-Sufferers of impostor syndrome tend to miscalculate the outcomes of their actions, Beck says.
+Sufferers of imposter syndrome tend to miscalculate the outcomes of their actions, Beck says.
 “They unduly focus on the negative and continually assess their performance as falling short.
 At the same time, they discount their positive achievements.
 You may tell yourself, ‘I just got lucky’ or ‘If people knew the whole picture, they wouldn’t be patting me on the back.’”

 - The inner critic.
-Beck suggests that “impostors” may have developed the habit of intense self-criticism from messages they received about what it means to be a competent or worthy person.
+Beck suggests that “imposters” may have developed the habit of intense self-criticism from messages they received about what it means to be a competent or worthy person.
 “If, growing up, you learned that it’s important to achieve at a very high level, you may develop an inner critic who’s never satisfied despite your genuine successes,” she says.

 - An unwillingness to ask for help.
-People with impostor syndrome may hesitate to ask questions or seek out help “for fear of showing what they think is their ignorance or inadequacy,” says Beck.
+People with imposter syndrome may hesitate to ask questions or seek out help “for fear of showing what they think is their ignorance or inadequacy,” says Beck.
 In protecting yourself from being discovered as a “fraud,” you can miss important opportunities for support that would allow you to perform better.

 - Idealizing others’ achievements.
 “I did so-so on that project, but look at Anne.
 She hit it out of the park.”
-People with impostor syndrome are likely to pick out the most outstanding person in the workplace (or another important sphere), create an unrealistic image of that person’s abilities, and then compare themselves.
+People with imposter syndrome are likely to pick out the most outstanding person in the workplace (or another important sphere), create an unrealistic image of that person’s abilities, and then compare themselves.
 Accordingly, they never feel they measure up.

 Strategies for Success